Nima-Khodabandelou/Notes/notes.md

 ##
 - main method

-      static -> Because object not required to call the static method.
+      is static -> Because obj not required to call static method

-      non-static main method -> JVM have to create its object first then call main() -> extra memory allocation
+      non-static main method -> JVM creates obj first then calls main() -> extra memory allocation
 ##
 - abstract

-      method -> static -> become part of the class -> can directly call it which is unnecessary.
+      method -> if be static -> becomes part of the class -> can directly call it which is unnecessary.

-      class -> can declare static variables and methods
+      class -> can declare static vars/methods
 ##
-- copy values of one object into another
+- copy values of one obj into another

       By constructor

-      By assigning the values of one object into another
+      By assigning values of one object into another

-      By clone() method of Object class
+      By clone() method of Obj class
 ##
 - object cloning <--> shallow copy

-      create exact copy of object -> clone() method -> java.lang.Cloneable interface
+      create exact copy of object -> clone() -> java.lang.Cloneable

       syntax -> protected Object clone() throws CloneNotSupportedException

-      clone() method saves extra processing compared to new keyword
+      clone() saves extra processing compared to new keyword

       Advantage

-		don't need to write lengthy and repetitive codes.
+		no need to write lengthy and repetitive codes

-		easiest -> Just define parent class, implement Cloneable in it, provide clone().
+		easiest -> define parent class, implement Cloneable

 		fastest way to copy array

       Disadvantage

-		have to change a lot of syntaxes
+		hange lots of syntaxes

-		have to implement cloneable interface while it doesn't have any methods. just to tell JVM.
+		implement cloneable interface having no methods

-		is protected -> have to provide our own clone() and indirectly call Object.clone()
+		clone() is protected -> have to provide our own clone() and indirectly call Object.clone()

-		doesn't invoke constructor -> no control over object construction
+		no constructor invoke -> no control over obj construction

-		If clone method in child class -> all of its superclasse s should define clone() or inherit.
+		clone() in child -> all supers should define clone() or inherit it

-		supports only shallow copying -> need to override it if need deep cloning.
+		only shallow copying -> need to override for deep copying
 ##
 - Aggregation (has-a)

-      relationship between two classes -> aggregate class contains a reference to the class it owns
+      relationship between two classes -> aggregate class contains a reference to class it owns
 ##
 - composition

-      When an object contains other object, if contained object cannot exist without existence of container object
+      When obj contains other obj, if contained object cannot exist without existence of container object

-      particular case of aggregation representing stronger relationship between two objects.
+      particular case of aggregation representing stronger relationship between two objs

       Ex: Company contains Employees.
-Employee cannot exist without a class.
+Employee cannot exist without company
 ##
 - pointer

+      var refering to memory address

-      variable refers to memory address. not used in Java
+      not used in Java

 ##
 - Method overloading

-      multiple methods with same name but different signatures.
+      multiple methods with same name but different signatures

       ways:
 		Changing number of arguments